Photo credit: Mario Epanya

 Born in Ethiopia in 1974, Aïda left the country at a young age and spent an itinerant childhood between Yemen and England.
 After several years in a boarding school in Cyprus, she finally settled in Canada in 1985.
-In 2000, she graduated with a degree from the Communication Department with a major in Film from Howard University in Washington, D.C.
-After graduation she worked as a photojournalist at the Washington Post, however her work can be found in several publications.
+In 2000, she graduated with a degree from the Communication Department with a major in Film from Howard University in Washington D.C.
+After graduation she worked as a photojournalist at the Washington Post, however her work can be found in several international publications.

-Also as an exhibiting artist, a collection of her images can be found in the permanent collection at the Smithsonian’s National Museum of African Art Hood Museum and the Museum of Biblical Art in the United States.
+Also as an exhibiting artist, Aida’s work has been shown in South Africa, Mali, Senegal, Egypt, Canada, United States of America, France, Germany, England, China, to name a few countries.
+A collection of her images can be found in the permanent collection at the Smithsonian’s National Museum of African Art, Hood Museum and the Museum of Biblical Art in the United State.
 She is the 2007 recipient of the European Union Prize in the Rencontres Africaines de la Photographie, in Bamako, Mali.
 As well as the 2010 winner of the CRAF International Award of Photography in Spilimbergo, Italy.